 The Housing Finance Corporation created the HF Whizz Loan App to improve customer experience by eliminating long transaction processes.
 The app allows customers to pay bills, buy airtime, and borrow loans.
 To register and use the HF Whizz App, you do not need to account with the bank.

 Download the app on Google PlayStore or IOS App Store, install it on your device, and register.
 Once you provide all the details, you will receive a verification code via SMS to activate your app.

 After completing the registration process, you must deposit Ksh 200 into the account to assess your creditworthiness.
 Depending on your creditworthiness, you can receive Ksh 1000 to Ksh 50,000 as a loan with an interest rate of 10%.

 5. Eazzy Banking app

 Eazzy Banking App is a product of equity banks and one of the most popular banking Apps.
-To install the app, go to Google PlayStore or IOS App store.
-It is not a very user-friendly App, but it works for customers who want to carry out banking services online.
+To install the app, go to Google PlayStore or IOS App Store.
+It is not a very user-friendly App, but it works for customers who want to do online banking services.